unite-cms/unite-cms/API.md

-united CMS API documentation
+unite CMS API documentation
 ============================

-To get content out of united CMS developers can consume the graphQL API at:
+To get content out of unite CMS developers can consume the graphQL API at:

     https://yourdomain.com/{organization}/{domain}/api